Azure-Samples/azure-spring-boot-samples/servicebus/spring-cloud-azure-starter-integration-servicebus/multiple-namespaces/migration-guide.md

 1. [Azure Service Bus Data Sender](https://docs.microsoft.com/azure/role-based-access-control/built-in-roles#azure-service-bus-data-sender) of queue2

 ## Configuration changes
-The modern sample refactors and simplifies the customized configuration, which changes the property prefix to `my.servicebus.namespace.` from `servicebus.producers[x]` or `servicebus.processors[x]`.
+The modern sample refactors and simplifies the customized configuration, which changes the property prefix to `my.servicebus.namespaces[x].` from `servicebus.producers[x].` or `servicebus.processors[x].`.
 In the modern sample, there is no need to distinguish the properties to be set is for a producer or processor when using the same destination.
 This is due to only namespace related properties can be configured now.
 The processor related properties are moved from the application properties to `ServiceBusContainerProperties.java`, which will be introduced in the [code changes](#code-changes) section.